CodePiler icon

 Why are some files missing after upload?

-CodePiler filters out common generated folders, large files, caches, and non-source assets to keep the workspace focused and prompt sizes manageable.
+CodePiler filters out common generated folders (node_modules, .git, dist, build), large files over 200 KB, binary assets, and non-source files to keep the workspace focused and prompt sizes manageable.

 CodePiler